nebula-plugins/gradle-resolution-rules/README.md

 - Default rules are intended to offer _correctness_.
 For example, a rule that tells Gradle that Google Collections was replaced by Guava provides correctness, as it causes those libraries with overlapping classes to conflict resolve
 - Optional rules are intended for rules that might cause problems due to edge cases, or provide a useful opinion.
 For instace, replacing Log4J with the SLF4J bridge is an opinion, but useful and correct when using SLF4J
 - Opinions that prefer one library over another, when it's not a compatible replacement (see 'correctness' above) are not suitable rules for this project
 - Rules should be for libraries in commonly used, public repositories, that have broad use.
-For esoteric use cases, we recommend publishing you own rules using the [https://github.com/nebula-plugins/gradle-resolution-rules-plugin#producing-rules](Producing rules) instructions.
+For esoteric use cases, we recommend publishing your own rules using the [Producing rules](https://github.com/nebula-plugins/gradle-resolution-rules-plugin#producing-rules) instructions.

 LICENSE
 =======